dkohlsdorf/wdp-ds/README.md

 + training:   learn the auto encoder as well as the silence detector and type classifier
 + induction:  learn clustering using quantization, hierarchical clustering and hidden Markov models
 + annotation: given an annotation file assigning names to clusters, get new audio files for each snippet
-+ word spotting: run training and induction without the silence detector and type classifier
 + auto tuning:  python ml_pipeline/pipeline.py autotune config/auto_tuning.yaml

 ## Running Tests